splunk/splunk-operator/docs/Examples.md

 EOF
 ```

-If forwarding of LicenseMaster logs to the above `Indexer Cluster` is required, you will need to add `clusterMasterRef` to the `LicenseMaster` spec as follows:
+In order to forward `LicenseMaster` logs to the above `Indexer Cluster`, you need to add `clusterMasterRef` to the `LicenseMaster` spec as follows:

 ```yaml
 apiVersion: enterprise.splunk.com/v1